xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

 ..   :width: 833 px
    :scale: 50 %

-The image on the left is a typical LD_View image on 2250X, uP mode, on Krios.
-The center of the hole with green marker is where I want, automatically.
+The image on the left shows a typical LD_View image at 2250× magnification in uP mode on the Krios.
+The center of the hole marked with a green marker indicates the desired position for automatic centering.

 In this case, I can simple run a script command as below: